 Prosecutors: Manning abused his country's trust

-FORT MEADE, Md.
-(AP) — U.S. Army Pfc.
-Bradley Manning was a traitor with one mission as an intelligence analyst in Iraq: to find and reveal government secrets to a group of anarchists and bask in the glory as a whistleblower, a prosecutor said Thursday during closing arguments.
+FORT MEADE, Maryland (AP) — U.S. soldier Bradley Manning was a traitor with one mission as an intelligence analyst in Iraq: to find and reveal government secrets to a group of anarchists and bask in the glory as a whistleblower, a prosecutor said during closing arguments.

 Maj.
-Ashden Fein said Manning betrayed his country's trust and spilled classified information to the anti-secrecy website WikiLeaks, knowing the material would be seen by al-Qaida.
-Even Osama bin Laden had some of the digital files at his compound when he was killed, the prosecutor said.
+Ashden Fein said Manning betrayed his country's trust and gave classified information to the anti-secrecy website WikiLeaks, knowing the material would be seen by al-Qaida.
+Even Osama bin Laden had some of the digital files at his compound in Pakistan when he was killed, the prosecutor said.

 "WikiLeaks was merely the platform which Pfc.
 Manning used to ensure all the information was available for the world, including enemies of the United States," Fein said.

 Manning, 25, was not the troubled, naive soldier defense attorneys have made him out to be, Fein said.
-He displayed a smiling photo of Manning from 2010 when he was visiting relatives in Maryland on leave.
+He displayed a smiling photo of Manning from 2010 when he was visiting relatives while on leave.

 Fein said: "This is a gleeful, grinning Pfc.
 Manning" who sent battlefield reports to WikiLeaks, accompanied by the message: "Have a good day."